Every day we tell our kids to stop. Stop arguing, stop being loud, stop touching each other… you know the drill.

 And they really wish we would do it.

-When you and the other parent aren’t seeing eye-to-eye, take care not to lose sight of how things feel for your kids.
+When you and the other parent aren’t seeing eye-to-eye, take care not to lose sight of how things feel for your children.
 Seeing the two people they love the most no longer get along creates a huge dilemma for kids.
-The question weighing on kid’s hearts and minds becomes “How can I love one parent without disappointing or betraying the other?”
+The question weighing on their hearts and minds becomes “How can I love one parent without disappointing or betraying the other?”

-Parents who are constantly at odds with each other create a lot of stress for kids.
+Parents who are constantly at odds with each other create a lot of stress for children.
 Many kids live day-to-day treading lightly, afraid they might make things worse.

 - Keep quiet about how they really feel.